Climate Change and Security

 Key Issues and Options

-- the importance of developing synergies among states, regional and sub-regional organisations, and the UN system in managing and mitigating climate change-related security risks; and
+- developing synergies among states, regional and sub-regional organisations, grass-roots actors, and the UN system in managing and mitigating climate change-related security risks.

 |20 July 2011S/PRST/2011/15||This was a presidential statement on climate change.|